rwarasaurus/session/readme.md

 # PSR7 JSON Session storage

-Sessions are persisted using the session `close` method, optiuonally you can pass a psr7 response object to set the cookie, session data is stored as a json encoded string.
+Session data is stored as a json encoded string.

 Quick start using array session storage